A Diversified Natural Resource Company.

-Natural Resource Partners L.P. is a diversified natural resource company that owns interests in oil and gas, coal, aggregates and industrial minerals across the United States.
+Natural Resource Partners L.P. is a diversified natural resource company that owns interests in coal, aggregates and industrial minerals across the United States.
 A large percentage of NRP’s revenues are generated from royalties and other passive income.
-In addition, NRP owns an equity investment in Ciner Wyoming, a trona/soda ash operation, owns non-operated working interests in oil and gas properties and owns VantaCore, a construction aggregates business, making NRP one of the top 25 aggregates producers in the United States.
+In addition, NRP owns an equity investment in Ciner Wyoming, a trona/soda ash operation and owns VantaCore, a construction aggregates business, making NRP one of the top 25 aggregates producers in the United States.

 NRP is headquartered in Houston, TX.

 Appropriate information is provided on the Form K-1 to file the necessary returns.
 You should contact your tax adviser regarding applicable state income taxes.
 The partnership owns assets in all of the states listed below.
 Each of these states currently impose a personal income tax.
 You may reach the appropriate state tax websites by clicking on the appropriate link below.

 |Indiana||North Carolina||West Virginia|